• Ancient Greece

 Sarakiniko of Milos

-The exotic Greek beaches associated with pirates2Another enchanting, exotic beach in Parga which is located next to the village of Agia.
+The exotic Greek beaches associated with pirates2Another enchanting, exotic beach in Parga, which is located next to the village of Agia.
 It is named after the activities of the Saracens there, while the local tradition states that the pirates ended up there, after a sudden summer storm that destroyed their ship.
-Then, in fact, they asked for help from the inhabitants of the area, pretending to be unlucky maritime merchants.
-The residents felt sorry for them, agreed to help them and invited them to a wedding that would take place two days later.
+Then, they asked for help from the inhabitants of the area, pretending to be unlucky maritime merchants.
+The residents felt sorry for them, agreed to help them, and invited them to a wedding that would take place two days later.

 Sarakiniko in Elafonisos